luminoracore/luminoracore/BUILDING_MODULAR_AI_PERSONALITIES.md

-# How to Build Modular AI Personalities with LuminoraCore v1.0
+# How to Build Modular AI Personalities with LuminoraCore v1.1

-**Create, test, and deploy AI personalities as reusable modules — across chat, voice, and any LLM.**
+**Create, test, and deploy AI personalities as reusable modules — across chat, voice, and any LLM with advanced memory and relationship tracking.**

 ---